 I had brought my Yak-Trax on the trip, thinking that there might be some risk of snow, but it was quite warm at the trailhead, with no snow visible, so I left them behind, in the car.
 Big mistake!
 Because as I walked from Mt Tom over to my second 48-footer – Mt Field – I ran into much more snow and ice and the trail became steeper.
 The few other hikers I saw had brought along micro-spikes, and used them.
 I felt a bit nervous on the ice.

 I will write about getting to the top of Mt Field, and down, soon.
 For now I’ll just say that the descent from Field was very tricky!

 Another new journey began on Valentine’s Day, 1984, when I flew from Boston to Miami to begin two years of Peace Corps service.
 That was an emotional day, because I was leaving Jean behind in Boston.
 Little did I know that, in 2016 we would celebrate 31 years of marriage!
 But I’m getting ahead of myself…

-Omnibus 44 gathered that day at the Everglades Hotel (demolished in 2005), for training and assessment before flying to Quito a few days later.
+Omnibus 44 gathered that day at the Everglades Hotel (demolished in 2005), for training and assessment before flying to Quito, Ecuador a few days later.
 I made two long-lasting friendships that week (this means you, Chris, and Kenny!).
 And, in retrospect, it was the beginning of a new career, because in my second year as a Volunteer a large international NGO came to the town I was living in, and that led to a long and happy career in the NGO world.
 More on that in future posts!